Anonymous vs. Confidential Surveys: Everything you need to know

 What Are Confidential Surveys?

-Confidential Surveys are not anonymous… but it’s still private.
+Confidential Surveys are not anonymous — but they're still private.

 Thing is, people will only speak up if they believe the system's solid.

-Confidential surveys hit the sweet spot… Honest answers + the power to act on them.
+Confidential surveys hit the sweet spot — honest answers plus the power to act on them.

 Differences Between Anonymous and Confidential Surveys